YashRajSahu44/YashRajSahu44/README.md

 ## About Me

-- 🎓 1st year student Pursuing Btech from LNCT Bhopal
+- 🎓 First-year B.Tech student pursuing engineering from LNCT Bhopal.
 - 🌱 Currently learning **JavaScript** and **Data Structures & Algorithms**
 - ☕ Writing clean code in **Java** and building for the web
 - 📍 Based in Bhopal, India